SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 sol = solve(ensembleprob,EnsembleThreads(),trajectories=1000)
 ```

-Many more controls are defined at the Monte Carlo page, including analysis tools.
+Many more controls are defined at the [Ensemble simulations page](@ref ensemble),
+including analysis tools.
-A very simple analysis can be done with the `MonteCarloSummary`, which builds
+A very simple analysis can be done with the `EnsembleSummary`, which builds
 mean/var statistics and has an associated plot recipe.
 For example, we can get
 the statistics at every `0.01` timesteps and plot the average + error using: